rob-Hitchens/OrderStatisticsTree/README.md

 Client's can store any of the scaler types in `_uid` after converting to the native `bytes32` type.
 The same principle applies to `_sortVal`.
 Note that `0` is reserved for performance reasons.
 In the case that `0` has meaning within the application, apply an offset to ensure a `0` is never submitted for sorting.

 Since multiple users or transactions could have the same `_sortVal`, this is permitted.
 Consider a case of "users" with "scores" to sort.
-User addresses would re-cast as `bytes32` and the scores offset by `1` unless a `0` score is not possible.
-These are client-side responsibilities.
+User addresses would be re-cast as `bytes32` and the scores offset by `1` unless a score of `0` is not possible.
+Those are client-side responsibilities.

 - (Alice) _uid: `0x123...`, (score) _sortVal: `80`
 - (Bob) _uid: `0x456...`, (score) _sortVal: `80`